YottaDB/YDBDoc/GTMMessageRecovery/errors.rst

 REPLINSTOPEN, Error opening replication instance file xxxx

-Run Time Error: There was an error when YottaDB/GT.M or MUPIP tried to open the replication instance file.
+Run Time Error: There was an error when YottaDB or MUPIP tried to open the replication instance file.
 The error detail accompanies this message.

 Action: Look at the accompanying error detail.
 Possible causes are file permissions, system quotas, and so on.
 Fix the cause if possible.
 If not, report the entire incident context to your YottaDB support channel for further analysis.